Dialogue With Protestors Will Continue But Violence Will Not Be Tolerated: Secretary Interior - UrduPoint

 In a statement regarding the ongoing protest in Islamabad, the Secretary said every Pakistani citizen has the right to hold peaceful protest, but no one will be allowed to take the law into their hands.

-He said that on the instructions of the Prime Minister, it had been ensured that the protestors do not face any kind of violence or harassment.
+He said that on the instructions of the Prime Minister, it had been ensured that the protestors did not face any kind of violence or harassment.

-He said that negotiations with the protestors' committee set up by prime minister were going on and the implementation of court orders would be ensured.
+He said that negotiations between the protestors and the committee set up by the prime minister were going on and the implementation of court orders would be ensured.